 The New York appellate court took a more reasoned, and legal, approach.
 In its order dated August 22, 2017 it claimed “it is well established” a termination of employment motivated by sexual attraction constitutes unlawful gender discrimination.
 The court noted that what makes the termination unlawful is the reason that the wife urged the chiropractor to fire Ms. Edwards.

-The case is similar to the claim asserted by Melissa Nelson, a dental hygienist, who was fired after 10 years of employment because the dentist, James Knight, found her “irresistible.”
-(Dr. Knight’s description reminds me of another old song – “Simply Irresistible” by Robert Palmer.)
-The court in the Nelson case said that Title VII did not protect the employee.
-Dr. Knight did not fire her because she was a woman.
+The case is similar to the claim asserted by a dental hygienist who was fired after 10 years of employment because the dentist found her “irresistible.”
+(The dentist’s description reminds me of another old song – “Simply Irresistible” by Robert Palmer.)
+The court said that Title VII did not protect the employee.
+The dentist did not fire her because she was a woman.
 In fact, he hired a woman to replace her.
-The replacement was not apparently “irresistible.”
+(The replacement was not apparently “irresistible.”)

 California state laws do not expressly prohibit discrimination based on appearance.
 Santa Cruz enacted an ordinance in 1992 prohibiting discrimination based on height, weight or physical characteristics.
 This came after the California Supreme Court held in Cassista v.
-Community Foods, Inc. that being overweight was not protected.
-In 2000 San Francisco enacted an ordinance prohibiting discrimination based on height or weight.
+Community Foods, Inc. that being overweight was not a protected class.
+In 2000, San Francisco enacted an ordinance prohibiting discrimination based on height or weight.

 However, one might successfully assert a claim based on appearance.
 Consider for example the lawsuits against Abercrombie & Fitch based on its “Look Policy.”
-This policy subjected the company to liability on the basis of discrimination based on ethnicity and religious practices.
+This policy subjected the company to liability on the basis of alleged ethnicity and religious discrimination.
 Similar policies may also give rise to lawsuits based on claims of disability or gender identity discrimination as well.

 Discrimination laws can be very complicated and difficult to interpret in any particular situation.
 Companies should review their policies and practices with legal counsel to determine any possible bases for discrimination claims.